 - TB proof

 Many nurses keep physical copies of all of their documents and electronic copies.
 Up-to-date information at your fingertips can mean the difference between a smooth, quick assignment or a long-drawn-out and messy process.
 Keep all digital information safe and password protected.
-Remember, the first qualified candidate is most likely the one to get the assignment because the speed, clarity, and completeness of an application is the one that gets the attention.
+Remember, the first qualified candidate is most likely the one to get the assignment because the speed, clarity, and completeness of an application is the one that gets the right attention.